 The SLP will work with your loved one to improve their skills.
 Treatment will depend on the problems they have.
 The SLP may need to help them become aware of these problems.
 The SLP may suggest tools that will help them in daily life.
 For example, they may need a calendar to help remember what they have to do each day.
 They may need word or picture cues to help prepare a meal.
 The goal is to help them care for themself as much as possible.

 - Ask questions to keep them on topic.

 - Try not to use sarcasm or abstract language.
 For example, do not use sayings like, "It's raining cats and dogs."
 A person with RHD may not understand these sayings.

 - Try to have a routine every day so your loved one knows what to expect.

 - Break down directions into small steps.
 Repeat directions as needed.

-- Talk to her in quiet places.
+- Talk to them in quiet places.
 Turn off the TV or other loud noises.
-This will help her pay attention.
+This will help them pay attention.

-- Make sure that someone is there to watch him, if you worry about his safety.
+- Make sure that someone is there to watch them, if you worry about their safety.

-- Stand to her right side, and put objects to her right if she has left-side neglect.
+- Stand to their right side, and put objects to their right if they has left-side neglect.

-- Use calendars, clocks, and notepads to remind him about important information.
+- Use calendars, clocks, and notepads to remind them about important information.